devicetree-org/lopper/README-architecture.md

 optional "-v<version>" appended (i.e. -v1) and will be accepted.
 The version specification is optional at the moment, since only -v1 operations exist.

-A lop can be specified, and have execution inhibited via the 'noexec;' property in that lop (child lops also need this to be specified).
-This allows for lopper operations to be carried, but only enabled for debug, etc.
+A lop can be specified, and have execution inhibited via the 'noexec' property in that lop (child lops also need this to be specified). noexec can be used unconditionally (noexec;) or with an expression (noexec = "not __selected__";) to conditionally skip execution.
+See the "conditional execution" section for details.

 NOTE/TODO: bindings will be written for the lopper operations.